 Take time now to learn about what services, supports and programs are available; who provides the services; and some basic eligibility information – so just in case you or a loved one need support, locating it won't add to your stress.

 How to Be Informed

 It is estimated that by 2030, there will be 132 million older adults in the United States.
-There are not enough affordable housing options to meet the needs this growing population creates.
+There are not enough affordable housing options to meet the needs of this growing population.
 During the past 10 years, the number of older adult households affected by worst-case housing needs has increased.

 The Department of Housing and Urban Development defines worst-case needs as renters with incomes below 50 percent of the area median income who do not receive government housing assistance and who pay more than 50 percent of their income for rent.

 A White House Conference on Aging study shows that since the Great Recession, the number of households with worst-case housing needs has decreased; however the number of older adult households with worst-case housing needs has increased.
 Another study by AARP and the Joint Center for Housing Studies of Harvard University shows a gap between older adults who are eligible for housing assistance (3.9 million), and older adults who are actually receiving assistance with (1.4 million).
 Stable, affordable housing is a key component to aging and living well because when older adults have to pay high housing costs, they often cut back on their medications, food, and savings.